-Category No. Term Definition in JCM Emission 1.
-REDD-plus REDD-plus (Reducing Emissions from Deforestation reductions or and Forest Degradation, and the Role of Conservation, removals Sustainable Management of Forests and Enhancement of Forest Carbon Stocks in Developing Countries) is one of the sectoral scopes of JCM project.
+Category No. Term Definition in JCM Emission reductions or removals 1.
+REDD-plus REDD-plus (Reducing Emissions from Deforestation and Forest Degradation, and the Role of Conservation, Sustainable Management of Forests and Enhancement of Forest Carbon Stocks in Developing Countries) is one of the sectoral scopes of JCM project.
 2. Project area Project area is the area targeted for reducing emissions and/or enhancing removals.
 3. Reference area Reference area is the area used to establish the project reference level.
 4. Displacement belt Displacement belt is the area outside the project area where emissions displaced by project activities are monitored.
 Displacement belt is identified, when necessary.
 5. Activity area Activity area is the area where project activities are implemented to reduce emissions and/or increase removals in the project area and to reduce the risk of the displacement of emissions to other areas.
 Activity area is identified, when necessary.
-6. Project emission Project emission reductions or removals to be credited reductions or are defined as the sum of the annual emission removals to be reductions or removals resulting from project activities credited adjusted using a discount factor for the risk of reversals during a monitoring period.
+6. Project emission reductions or removals to be credited Project emission reductions or removals to be credited are defined as the sum of the annual emission reductions or removals resulting from project activities adjusted using a discount factor for the risk of reversals during a monitoring period.
 Annual emission reductions or removals are a conservative estimate of the difference between the project reference level and project net emissions/removals in each year.
-7. Project reference Project reference level is an estimate of the anticipated level annual net emissions/removals in the project area during the monitoring period without the project being implemented.
-8. Project net Project net emissions/removals are reasonably emissions/removals attributable to the JCM project activities.
-Project net emissions/removals is the sum of actual net emissions/removals in the project area, emissions from the project activities and emissions displaced to outside of the project area by the project activities during the 0 D' 1 1 monitoring period.
-9. Displaced Displaced emissions are emissions displaced from emissions inside to outside the project area as a result of the 10 Carlana at a las project activities.
-10. Carbon stocks Carbon stocks to be considered include each of the tollowing live carbon pools: above ground biomass, organic carbon 11 CHC courses GHC sources to be considered are sources such as 11.
-Und sources biomass burning anteric formantations of livestock rice cultivation and nitrogen fertilization for CU4 and N2O and fuel consumed by project activities for CO2 12 Discount factor In order to effectively deal with the risk of reversals 14. the annual project emission reductions or removals to
+7. Project reference level Project reference level is an estimate of the anticipated annual net emissions/removals in the project area during the monitoring period without the project being implemented.
+8. Project net emissions/removals Project net emissions/removals are reasonably attributable to the JCM project activities.
+Project net emissions/removals is the sum of actual net emissions/removals in the project area, emissions from the project activities and emissions displaced to outside of the project area by the project activities during the monitoring period.
+9. Displaced emissions Displaced emissions are emissions displaced from inside to outside the project area as a result of the project activities.
+10. Carbon stocks Carbon stocks to be considered include each of the following five carbon pools: above ground biomass, below-ground biomass, dead wood, litter and soil organic carbon.
+11. GHG sources GHG sources to be considered are sources such as biomass burning, enteric fermentations of livestock, rice cultivation, and nitrogen fertilization for CH4 and N2O and fuel consumed by project activities for CO2.
+12. Discount factor In order to effectively deal with the risk of reversals, the annual project emission reductions or removals to